Improving the Access, Availability and Identification of Healthy Foods

 Power of Produce Day

-In the summer of 2022, the team offered the Power of Produce Day in New Ulm and Springfield to 75 families.
-The Power of Produce Day aims to encourage families with children to visit their local farmers market, support local produce vendors, and encourage youth to make healthier food choices by offering them money to purchase their own produce at the market.
+Since 2021, the team has offered the Power of Produce Day, which aims to encourage families with children or senior citizens to visit their local farmers market, support local produce vendors, and encourage them to make healthier food choices by offering them money to purchase their own produce at the market.
+In the summer of 2023, 120 families participated in New Ulm and Springfield and a Power of Produce Day was also offered to 120 senior citizen households across the two communities.

 Food Resource Booklet